JackCX777/brute_force/README.md

 simple brute force attack will be started at the end, if all previous fails, that substitutes characters from given alphabet in any possible combinations.
-Dictionary attack - attack by common passwords only wil be started.
+Dictionary attack - attack by common passwords only will be lanched.
-Brute force attack - simple brute force attack only will be started.
+Brute force attack - simple brute force attack only will be lanched.
-Start attack button - check all attack options and start the selected attack, if correct.
-In addition start multimedia (audio) playback in infinity loop while attack in progress.
+Start attack button - checks all attack options and starts the selected attack, if correct.
+In addition start multimedia (audio) playback in infinity loop while attack is in progress.
-Stop attack button - stop all current attacks if any and stop multimedia playback.
+Stop attack button - stops all current attacks if any and stops multimedia playback.
-Progressbar - shows that any attack in progress now.
+Progressbar - shows any attack that is in progress now.
-Text screen - programs feedback in text format.
+Text screen – creates program feedback in text format.

 If you prefer terminal mode:
 Change the attack settings by editing set_attack_settings.py file if you